-Financing Options for First-Time Home Buyers: Do You Really Need 20% Down?
+Financing Options for First-Time Home Buyers in Mission Viejo: Do You Really Need 20% Down?

-Financing Options for First-Time Home Buyers: Do You Really Need 20% Down?
+Financing Options for First-Time Home Buyers in Mission Viejo: Do You Really Need 20% Down?

 For many people, buying a home is one of the most exciting—and sometimes intimidating—financial steps they’ll ever take.
 The process can feel particularly overwhelming for first-time buyers who are often juggling new concepts like mortgages, interest rates, credit scores, and loan types.
 One of the most common questions new buyers ask is whether they really need a 20% down payment to secure a mortgage.
 Traditionally, this 20% figure has been seen as the “ideal” down payment for homebuyers, but today’s market offers a variety of flexible financing options that make buying a home possible with far less upfront cash.